Wellness

 In the future, you may be prescribed food instead of drugs

 Since the positive effects of a healthful diet are so powerful, many health practitioners now realize that personalized nutrition is the future of medicine.
-According to a 2020 analysis published in , the perspective that food is preventative medicine is gaining traction, leading to more physicians and hospital staff increasing their educational knowledge of nutrition.
-While the power of our food choices seems like an easy thing to grasp, how each food interacts with our own unique biology often is more difficult to identify.
+According to a 2020 analysis published in The BMJ, the perspective that food is preventative medicine is gaining traction, leading to more physicians and hospital staff increasing their educational knowledge of nutrition.3 While the power of our food choices seems like an easy thing to grasp, how each food interacts with our own unique biology is often more difficult to identify.
 Fortunately, a variety of innovative and modern solutions are now available that are tying the links between our gut health - and the health of our microbiomes - and really putting in the ‘precision’ behind ‘precision nutrition’ recommendations.